ikama-innovation/Bauta/README.md

 |bauta-core|The core functionality of Bauta.
 Batch job managements, UI, command-line etc|
 |bauta-autoconfigure|Manages auto-configuration.
 Currently limited, but when Bauta grows this will be used to make sure not to start unnecessary features/resources|

+## Getting started
+1. Clone either the bauta-sample or bauta-sample-oracle to get started.
+2. You need Java SDK 1.8 or later and Maven to build and run the application.
+To build: mvn clean install
+3. Create a home directory for logs, job configuration files, reports etc. Set bauta.homeDir.
+4. If you will use a Staging DB, setup url, username etc in the configuration
+5. Create job configurations and put them in bauta.jobDir
+6. Run the application using the run.sh script.
+The application will be available at http://localhost:8080/ui
+7. Start your job by clicking the play button

 ## Configuration